1c7/vtt-test-file/README.md

 ```

 ## Side note
-if you are using youtube-dl, For example:
+If you are using youtube-dl, for example:

 ```bash
 youtube-dl https://www.youtube.com/watch?v=T7Rv4tGRlfc --skip-download --sub-format vtt --write-sub